 Timetable flexibility is one of the best perks of being a uni student.
 Enjoy your new-found freedom with this guide to the timetable system.

 Check out the central timetable for a sneak-peek of when your classes might be scheduled.
-You can then enter preferences for the classes you’d like to attend, before personal timetables are released on 12 February.
+You can then enter preferences for the classes you’d like to attend, before personal timetables are released on Monday 2 July.
+Collect your personal timetable.

 As one of 50,000-plus students, you may not get the timetable of your dreams.
 However, our Timetable Unit has spent countless hours doing the maths to make sure you have the best options possible, if you do some tinkering.